jonnymortemore/cccah-episode-100/index.md

 ## Season 3 Bonus Questions:

-### What was the oldest piece of Content Pitched in season 3?
+### What was the oldest piece of content pitched in season 3?
 ><details><summary>Reveal Answer</summary>Let it Be (1970), pitched by Jeff.
 Chris scored it 4/3/3.</details>